Images of nonsingular nonrotating black holes in conformal gravity: Introduction

 The intensity image is affected not only by the conformal transformation of metric, but also by the accretion disk around the BH.
 This can be understood by analogy with the image of a candle flame formed by a lens.
 Here emissions from the disk play the role of the candle flame, and the central BH or ultra-compact star works as a very strong lens.
 The accretion disk can be thick or thin geometrically.
 In theoretical studies, optically thin and geometrically thick accretions are usually approximated by a spherical model, while optically thin emissions from geometrically thin accretions are often modeled as a thin disk.

-In this paper, we will polish both models and study intensity images of the shadow of the conformal Schwarzschild BH.
+In this paper, we will polish both models to study intensity images of the shadow of the conformal Schwarzschild BH.
 The organization is as follows.
 In Sec. \ref{subsect-conSch}, we specify the metric of the conformal Schwarzschild BH under study.
 In Sec. \ref{subsect-isco}, we calculate its radii of photon sphere, shadow and ISCO, and demonstrate that the conformal Schwarzschild BH has the same shadow size as the Schwarzschild BH if their masses are equal.
 In Sec. \ref{subsect-emiss}, we polish the emission models of spherical accretions in Ref. \cite{Narayan:2019imo} and thin disk accretions in Ref. \cite{Gralla:2019xty}.
 Shadow images of BHs surrounded by spherical accretions and thin disk accretions are simulated in Sec. \ref{subsect-sph} and Sec. \ref{subsect-disk} respectively.
+The results are compared against observations of the Event Horizon Telescope in Sec. \ref{subsect-obs}.
 We present our conclusions in Sec. \ref{sect-con}.